CHAVI-India/SATHI/README.md

 # Security

 Patient identifiers are securely encrypted in the database.
 These identifiers include name, hospital unique ID, date of registration, date of start and date of end of treatment.
+Additionally, the system supports two factor authentication with login implemented via an email based OTP.
+Additionally TOTP apps are also supported.
+It is possible to support SMS gateways in the future.